Teradata/covalent/libs/angular-echarts/histogram/README.md

 #### Inputs

-- config?: any
-  - Sets the JS config object if you choose to not use the property inputs.
-  - Note: [config] input properties will override input values

-There are also lots of property inputs like:

 - id?: string
   - It can be used to refer the component in option or API.
 - name?: string